juji-io/datalevin/doc/query.md

 e.g. `?e` and `?f`, we currently consider the following cases.
 If there is a reference attribute in the clauses that connects these two classes of entities e.g. `[?e :a/ref ?f]`, "forward ref" or "reverse ref" method will be considered.
-The forward ref method takes the list of `f?` in an existing relation, then merge scan values of `?f` entities.
-Reverse ref method has an extra step, it starts with `?f` relation and scan `:ave` index to obtain corresponding list of `?e`, then merge scan values of `?e` entities.
+The forward `:ref` method takes the list of `f?` in an existing relation, then merge scan values of `?f` entities.
+Reverse `:_ref` method has an extra step, it starts with `?f` relation and scan `:ave` index to obtain corresponding list of `?e`, then merge scan values of `?e` entities.
 The third case is the value equality case, where `e` and `f` are linked due to unification of attribute